Blotch3D/Blotch3D/README.md

 Setup, FrameProc, and FrameDraw methods.
 Other "Game" class methods and events can still be overridden, if needed.

-All this is necessary because certain 3D subsystems (OpenGL, DirectX, etc.) generally require that 3D resources be accessed by a single thread.
-(There are some platform-specific exceptions, but MonoGame does not use them.)

-The Setup, FrameProc, and FrameDraw override methods are called by the 3D thread as follows:
+The Setup, FrameProc, and FrameDraw methods are called by the 3D thread as follows:

 The Setup method is called by the 3D thread exactly once at the beginning of instantiation of the BlWindow3D-derived object.
-You might put time-consuming initialization of persistent things in there like loading of persistent content (sprite models, fonts, BlSprites, etc.).
+You might put time-consuming initialization of persistent things in there like the loading and initialization of persistent content (sprite models, fonts, BlSprites, etc.).

-The FrameProc method is called by the 3D thread once per frame.
+The FrameProc method is called by the 3D thread once every frame.
 For single-threaded applications this is typically where the bulk of application code resides, except the actual drawing code.
 For multi-threaded applications, this is typically where all application code resides that does anything with 3D resources.
-(Note: You can also pass a delegate to the BlSprite constructor, which will cause that delegate to be executed just after the BlWindow3D's FrameProc method is executed.
+(Note: You can also pass a delegate to the BlSprite constructor, which will cause that delegate to be executed every time the BlWindow3D's FrameProc method is executed.
 The effect is the same as putting the code in FrameProc, but it better encapsulates sprite-specific code.)

 The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for that thread.
-Otherwise it calls it less frequently.
+Otherwise it is called less frequently.
 This is where you must put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
 For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may want to put